 From Big Bang to suck-squeeze-bang-blow and beyond…

 It’s a big story.
 What am I saying, it’s an impossibly huge story The typography on this website would make a comp wince—that’s cheap software for you—but it’s all about the bikes, the riders and the designers.
 Informed readers will find factual errors as well as typos and, no doubt, prejudices.
 I fear, to quote Douglas Adams, “it has many omissions and contains much that is apocryphal, or at least wildly inaccurate”.
 Corrections and additions are welcomed.
 In conclusion, an apology for the lack of an index.
 Identifying themes and patterns is a temptation for any obsessive but that is not the role of this timeline.
 I think of it as a warehouse which I will never be able to fill.
 Tidying it would take up time needed for shovelling in more stories.
 For an overview you’ll find Ixion’s wonderfully lucid four-part history on this site; Bob Currie covered the 1930s, ’50s and ’60s in his own delightful way; the intro to Erwin Tragatch’s Illustrated Encyclopaedia of Motorcycles includes an excellent summary.

-There’s a blog attached to the site where you’ll find updates on what I’ve posted and where.
+There’s a blog on the site where you’ll find updates on what I’ve posted and where.
 Enjoy.

 A poem about the joys of motor cycling, circa 1910:

 Would you like to go a-touring in a manner most alluring,

 Here and there,

 And employ your well-earned leisure in obtaining health and pleasure

 Would you care to go a-flitting, on your saddle calmly sitting

 Through the lively crowded highways or the lovely leafy byways